cenk1cenk2/docker-softether-vpnsrv/README.md

 ### Up-to-Date

-This repository is always up to date tracking the [default](https://github.com/SoftEtherVPN/SoftEtherVPN) branch of SoftEtherVPN repository on GitHub.
+This repository is always up to date tracking the [default](https://github.com/SoftEtherVPN/SoftEtherVPN) branch of the SoftEtherVPN repository on GitHub.
 It checks the main repository monthly since there are no frequent updates anymore, and if a new release has been matched it will trigger the build process.

 It always builds the application from the source, and while doing that the dependencies will also be updated.